 Key Stage 5

 Students are given the opportunity to broaden their understanding of Sociology if they have studied it a GCSE or choose it as a new subject at A level.
 Education, Crime and Deviance and Theory and Method are compulsory topics.
 We have carefully selected our optional topics to add a greater breadth to the experience of students who have previously studied Sociology and to enable students to think critically about contemporary issues in the UK and globally.
 In Culture and Identity students explore what shapes our sense of identity including: gender, sexuality, class, disability, ethnicity and nationality.
 In Global Sociology students examine why some countries are poorer than others and whether all countries can progress.
 They explore the role of Transnational corporations and other global organisations such as the United Nations.
 They explore the impact of war and conflict on nations and their development.
 Global sociology enhances their understanding of other topic areas as topics such as environmental crime are covered in crime and deviance too.
-Throughout the two-year course students apply their knowledge of sociological theory and method to contemporary issues such as the Grenfell Tower disaster.
+Throughout the two-year course students apply their knowledge of sociological theory and method to contemporary issues such as the Oxycontin scandal in America.

 A Level Sociology Year 13 Curriculum Map